Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 ## 4.0.0
 **Released:** October 2nd, 2020

 This is our ``latest`` major release.
-We changed a lot, fixed a lot of issues, and added many new features that make COGNIGY.AI the most advanced conversational AI platform on the market.
+We changed a lot, fixed a lot of issues, and added many new features that make Cognigy.AI the most advanced conversational AI platform on the market.
 Please feel free to explore our new documentation and sign up for your free product trial: https://signup.cognigy.ai/

 ### Features